Mayor imposes curfew, then entertains fellow bored residents - KVIA

 Mayor imposes curfew, then entertains fellow bored residents

-HONOLULU (AP) — When a curfew goes into effect each night for one Hawaiian county, the mayor gets bored — and posts videos on social media.
+HONOLULU (AP) — When a curfew goes into effect each night for one county in Hawaii, the mayor gets bored — and posts videos on social media.

 And his constituents?
 They’re entertained.